dfroberg/dailybrief/readme.md

 ## Changelog ##

+### 1.0.33 &mdash; 4 of April, 2019 ###
+* Fix: Workaround for catching and setting featured image of the post dynamically while using CDN etc.

 ### 1.0.32 &mdash; 3 of April, 2019 ###
 * Fix: Show warning in debug screen if steempress is detected and post is too large.